lalz93/Coursera_DataScience/README.md

 # Coursera_DataScience

-This file is an assignment for Tools Data Science course.
+This file is an assignment for Tools for Data Science course.